 A summer guide to the best places around Coonawarra

 Australians love a good road trip!
 We love nothing more than packing up the car and going to visit friends and family or exploring parts of the country we’ve never been to before.
+2020 we're being encouraged to holiday in our own backyard, so there's never been a better time to head on an adventure and discover Australia.
 Whether you’re driving between Melbourne to Adelaide to celebrate Christmas with family, or you’re visiting Coonawarra itself, there are lots of things for you to do and see in and around the region.

 Our home of Coonawarra in South Australia’s Limestone Coast is famed for its red wine and rich terra rossa soil, but the area has much more to offer.
 Of course, that doesn’t mean we don’t want you to stop in at the Redman cellar door to sample some of our wines as you are travelling around, but there’s also some great places to explore in the surrounding towns.
 We unearth the must-see things to do and visit whilst passing through Coonawarra.